Apple One isn’t the iCloud and media services bundle most users want

 I can’t recall whether it was a parent or teacher who taught me this lesson at a young age, but there’s a fundamental difference between hearing and listening.
-Hearing is passive — what the ear does naturally to take in sound — while listening is active, processing and thinking about the meaning of sounds, then ideally using that information to make good decisions.
+Hearing is passive — what the ear does naturally to take in sound — while listening involves processing and thinking about the meaning of sounds and then ideally using that information to make good decisions.

 Apple heard millions of people ask for bundled services.
 But it’s clear from yesterday’s announcement of Apple One that the company wasn’t actually listening to what most users wanted from a bundle.

-Last month, well-sourced reports revealed Apple One’s name alongside a possible pricing scheme, suggesting that Apple would bundle Apple Music and Apple TV+ as a basic package, add Apple Arcade to a midrange package, then add News+ and iCloud storage in a deluxe package — each bundle would save users $1 per included service.
+Last month, well-sourced reports revealed Apple One’s name alongside a possible pricing scheme, suggesting Apple would bundle Apple Music and Apple TV+ as a basic package, add Apple Arcade to a midrange package, and then add News+ and iCloud storage in a deluxe package, with each bundle saving users $1 per included service.
 As I said at the time, there would be no point in saving so little per month, particularly if it meant adding a service (say, TV+) that you wouldn’t otherwise pay for.

 Now that they’re official, Apple One’s bundles turn out to be a little more appealing than what was reportedly being contemplated.
 The three plans are as follows: